 5. Nate Archibald’s family home, where the real family that resides there makes huge $$$ whenever their home is filmed, inside or out

 6. The Empire Hotel, the home and business venture of the notorious Chuck Bass

 FOOD: Known for fabulous pizza, delicious cheesecake and street meat galore, NYC is also home to the greatest candy store ever: Dylan’s Candy Bar.
 Remember the episode where Dan goes with Vanessa to buy Nate an anniversary gift of sour gummy worms?
 This is the place!

 Not a Gossip Girl fan?
-On Location Tours also features tours for Sex and the City, Sopranos, as well as TV and movie tours.
+On Location Tours also features tours for Sex and the City, Sopranos, and other TV and movie tours.
 Check them out at www.screentours.com.

 LIFE IMITATING ART

-In the pilot episode of Gossip Girl, Chuck orders a truffle grilled cheese for Serena from Chris Lee, the chef of Gilt.
-Though never named outright in the show, this New York Plaza restaurant actually had no such item on the menu until it was added due to the popularity of the show.
+In the pilot episode of Gossip Girl, Chuck orders a truffle grilled cheese for Serena from Chris Lee, the chef of Gilt (now closed).
+Though never named outright in the show, this New York Plaza restaurant had no such item on the menu until after it aired on the show.
 Only $50.